 The Titanic struck an iceberg on April 14, 1912 (the ship fully sank in the early hours of April 15) and according to the NEW YORK TIMES headline which followed, there were 866 survivors.
-Millvina Dean, who was just two months old at the time of the sinking, was the last remaining survivor, and was the youngest person onboard (and naturally had no recollection of the sinking), and boarded the ship with her parents and brother as a third-class passenger, en route to relocate to Wichita, Kansas from England.
+With the death of Barbara Dainton in October 2007, only one survivor remains.
+Millvina Dean, who was just two months old at the time of the sinking, is the last remaining survivor, and is 97 years old tomorrow.
+She was the youngest person onboard (and naturally has no recollection of the sinking), and boarded the ship with her parents and brother as a third-class passenger, en route to relocate to Wichita, Kansas from England.
 Her mother and brother survived, but her father perished.

-Because her father died as a result of the sinking, Millvina Dean had never seen James Cameron's film in its entirety [she reportedly saw several scenes featured on television].
+Because her father died as a result of the sinking, Millvina Dean has never seen James Cameron's film in its entirety [she's reportedly seen several scenes featured on television].
 In fact out of the six Titanic survivors alive when the film was released in 1997, only two are known to have seen the Cameron film: Eleanor Johnson Shuman (who was at the Chicago premiere where she met James Cameron; she saw the movie a few times) and Michel Navratil (who watched it at home a few years after it came out, with his family).